SFTtech/openage/doc/reverse_engineering/game_mechanics/monk_conversion.md

 [Source](https://www.youtube.com/watch?v=_gjpDWfzaM0)

 * If a converted unit is "replaced" by the game, e.g. a villager changing to a farmer, the stats are not frozen anymore.
 * Converted siege units are only frozen in tech level until the new owner researches a technology that changes the units stats, e.g. chemistry.
 As soon as the research finishes, the units are replaced with ones that are on the same tech level as the player.
-Weirdly enough, Onagers are replaced if the player researches Heavy Scorpions but not if he researches Siege/Capped Rams.
+Weirdly enough, Onagers are replaced if the player researches Heavy Scorpions but not if they research Siege/Capped Rams.
 * The flaming projectile caused by chemistry research is tied to the tech level of the owner but the +1 damage is kept, if the unit is converted.